Storm Alert

 X (high intensity).

-Because solar flares and coronal mass ejections can cause magnetic storms in Earth's magnetosphere, SESC also reports on geospace conditions and the likelihood of a magnetic storm.
+Because solar flares and Coronal Mass Ejections can cause magnetic storms in Earth's magnetosphere, SWPC also reports on geospace conditions and the likelihood of a magnetic storm.